-- Initiated because the member or executive has violated section 5.1 after receiving a first tier warning relative to a particular action or behavior. - The Vice President will be responsible for contacting the executive or member and facilitating training or suggesting best practices on how to correct the issues of concern. - The Vice President must address all complaints in writing by formulating an action plan and timeline to correct any issues involving executives or members within fourteen (14) calendar days. - The executive or member accused of violating section 5.1 will be given fourteen (14) calendar days from receiving the Vice President's written response to demonstrate progress or correction of behavior.
+Initiated because the member or executive has violated section 5.1 after receiving a first tier warning relative to a particular action or behavior.

+The Co-Presidents will be responsible for contacting the executive or member and facilitating training or suggesting best practices on how to correct the issues of concern.

+The Co-Presidents must address all complaints in writing by formulating an action plan and timeline to correct any issues involving executives or members within fourteen (14) calendar days.

+The executive or member accused of violating section 5.1 will be given fourteen (14) calendar days from receiving the Co-Presidents' written response to demonstrate progress or correction of behavior.